Handbook for Directors of Undergraduate Studies in Yale College 2024–2025

 It should also be noted that many Eli Whitney students transfer to Yale from a community college and that community college courses are allowed on the Yale College transcript within the Eli Whitney Students Program context.
 DUSs are encouraged to evaluate community college courses generously for major credit.

 Eli Whitney advising is provided by a faculty adviser (for incoming students), a peer liaison, the dean of the residential college, and the director of the EWSP.
 If an Eli Whitney student seems to be having difficulties in a course, they should be referred to the dean of the residential college with which they are affiliated.
-Other inquiries may be addressed to the EWSP director, Risa Sodi, assistant dean of Yale College.
+Other inquiries may be addressed to the EWSP director, Risa Sodi, Associate Dean of Academic Affairs and director of Advising and Special Programs.

 Eli Whitney students do not live in the colleges, though they are each affiliated with one of the fourteen residential colleges.